Pages Tagged With: "deer"

 Delaware hunting seasons generally begin in September and run through early February of the following year.
 Specific seasons, based on species and method of take, begin and end on different dates throughout the year.

-State law allows Sunday deer hunting during established deer hunting seasons on private lands, with landowner permission, and on designated publicly-owned lands.
-Delaware’s deer seasons fall between the start of September and the end of the following January.
-Hunting on Sundays is allowed using those methods legal for the hunting seasons in effect on
+State law allows Sunday hunting for deer, waterfowl, and gamebirds during established hunting seasons for those species on private lands, with landowner permission, and on designated publicly owned lands.
+Delaware’s deer, waterfowl, and gamebird seasons fall between the start of September and the end of the following January, except for the spring

 White-tailed deer are one of the most important wildlife species managed in Delaware.
 Wildlife-watchers, photographers, and hunters flock to the state in pursuit of deer.
 They contribute millions of dollars each year to the state’s economy.

 Chronic Wasting Disease (CWD) is a disease of the brain and nervous system in members of the family Cervidae (deer, elk, or moose).
-It has not been found in Delaware, but has in 26 other states and four Canadian provinces.
-State wildlife officials are taking steps to avoid its spread into Delaware. [column md=”5″
+It has not been found in Delaware but has in 26 other states and four Canadian provinces.
+State wildlife officials are taking steps to avoid its spread into Delaware.

 Many farmers report significant damage to their crops caused by deer.
 By combining non-lethal techniques with targeted harvest, farmers can reduce crop damage.